ahunterow/CPSC482Project/README.md

 ## Dependencies

 This project uses "treelib," created by Xiaming Chen, for illustration and testing.
-The following is a screenshot from it's documentation on installation:
+The following is a screenshot from its documentation on installation:

 ![image](https://github.com/ahunterow/CPSC482Project/assets/115964818/2282b7f4-4698-4bf4-b256-3387f003ca1f)